YaoYinYing/REvoDesign/README.md

    Note that during the installation process, the window will freeze for a while.

-Happy enzyme redesigning with REvoDesign!
-If you encounter any issues during installation or usage, please consult the documentation or seek assistance from the toolkit's support resources.
+Happy enzyme redesigning with **REvoDesign**!
+If you encounter any issues during installation or usage, please consult the documentation or seek assistance from **REvoDesign** toolkit's support resources.